nim-lang/Nim/doc/manual.md

   s[0] = 'u' # This is ok
   ```

+`cstring` values may also be used in case statements like strings.

 Structured types
 ----------------
 A variable of a structured type can hold multiple values at the same